CarmineCella/Quile/README.md

 * partial evaluation
 * lambda functions with closures

-For an overview on the language, please see [overview.tcl](examples/overview.tcl); for an example on how to integrate the language in your application please check the [main file](src/quile.cpp).
+For an overview on the language, please see [this example](examples/overview.tcl); if you want to integrate the language in your application please check the [main file](src/quile.cpp).

 (c) 2020 by Carmine E. Cella, www.quile.org